sarafrus/Thesis-Learning-dynamical-systems-with-kernels/README.md

-The code is available at the following link https://drive.google.com/drive/folders/1c7u1QC8ECXWEmenMFbMW1Pktdu9NTU2C?usp=sharing
+The code with outputs is available at the following link https://drive.google.com/drive/folders/1c7u1QC8ECXWEmenMFbMW1Pktdu9NTU2C?usp=sharing